5-Day Oregon Bucket List Tour Details

 The Coast Range, Tillamook Cheese, & the Pacific Ocean

-This morning we travel over the Coast Range – nothing compared to those Cascades! – to our first encounter with the Pacific Ocean at aptly named Pacific City.
-Along what’s known as the Three Capes Loop, you’ll have sweeping views of the ocean, and a chance to hit the trails or battle your way to the top of sand dunes.
+This morning we’ll travel over the Coast Range – a noticeable shift from those mighty Cascades! – for our first encounter with the Pacific Ocean in the aptly named Pacific City.
+Along what’s known as the Three Capes Loop, we’ll have sweeping views of the ocean and a chance to hit the trails,or battle our way to the top of sand dunes!

-Grab a sample at the Oregon-icon Tillamook Cheese Factory and head north on famous Highway 101 around Nehalem Bay and up and over Neahkahnie Mountain, looking out over the endless ocean.
-Numerous state parks along this rugged section of coastline invite exploration as you near Cannon Beach, your home for the next two nights, with opportunities to walk the beach, soak up a sunset, or stock up on saltwater taffy!
+We’ll stop in at the Oregon icon Tillamook Cheese Factory for tasty sample before heading north on famous Highway 101 around Nehalem Bay and up and over Neahkahnie Mountain, looking out over the endless ocean.
+Numerous state parks along this rugged section of coastline invite exploration as we near Cannon Beach, our home for the next two nights.
+We’ll have plenty of opportunities over the next two days to walk the beach, soak up a sunset, and stock up on saltwater taffy!

 – 3 –

-Slow down in Cannon Beach, Ecola State Park, & Brews
+Cannon Beach, Ecola State Park, & Local Brews

 – 4 –